Aims and Objectives

 Within both KS1 and KS2 this curriculum should be covered primarily through day-day teaching and making use of the range of technology which is available within school.
 Across Key Stages 1 and 2, an hour session each week should be timetabled for each class.
 In this session there should be a focus on contextual skill development and these sessions should provide experiences which can then be applied in other work.

-To help ensure children have the opportunity to develop a wide range of skills, experiences and competencies with technology, the curriculum has been broken down into 8 key areas, with the core principles permeating through each area.
+The school uses the ‘Rising Stars – Switched on Computing’ Scheme of work, focusing on Digital Literacy, Information Technology and Computer Science.
+To help ensure children have the opportunity to develop a wide range of skills, experiences and competencies with technology, the curriculum has been broken down into 6 key areas, with the core principles permeating through each area.

 The coverage of each area will vary year group by year group, with some areas being covered primarily in KS1 and others primarily in KS2.
 The emphasis on Programming increases as children move through Sandgate Primary School.

-Online safety is a fundamental element of Computing teaching and technology use at Sandgate Primary School.
-Online safety sessions take place regularly in each year group as part of both Computing and PSHE sessions.
-Children and staff receive regular online training from Mr James who is an ambassador for the Child Exploitation & Online Protection Centre (CEOP).
+E-safety is a fundamental element of computing teaching and technology use at Sandgate Primary School.
+The school has a separate E-Safety policy, and E-Safety sessions take place regularly in each year group as part of both computing and PSHE sessions.